loglow/IntervalTimer/README.md

 	IntervalTimer timer0;
     timer0.begin(timerCallback0, 5.0);

-Once started, a periodic interrupt will call the specified callback function whenever it expires.
+Once started, the specified callback function will be called at a regular interval.
 You can change a callback function simply by stopping the timer and restarting it.
-Your callback routines should have no return value nor any arguments.
-They should contain as little code as necessary:
+Your callback routines should have no return value nor any arguments, and they should contain as little code as necessary.
+Any external variables they modify should be marked as volatile.
+For example:

     volatile uint32_t timerCounter0;
     void timerCallback0() {